 Anaerobic digestion at wastewater treatment plants produces wastewater digester gas.
-This methane-rich byproduct can an energy source, and a need for accurate biogas/digester gas measurement exists within the wastewater treatment facility.
+This methane-rich byproduct can be an energy source, and a need for accurate biogas/digester gas measurement exists within the wastewater treatment facility.

 In large wastewater treatment plants, anaerobic digestion breaks down organic waste.
 The process produces digester gas from the decomposition of sewage sludge from primary or secondary clarifiers.
 Wastewater digester gas is a methane-rich byproduct that can be an energy source.
 A digester gas flow meter can monitor digester gas applications.

 Wastewater Digester Gas Composition

 Digester Gas Flow Meters for Wastewater Treatment Plant

 There are many opportunities to use thermal mass flow meters to measure digester gas flow or flare gas flow within a contemporary wastewater treatment process.